Fannie Mae Homeready Income Limits | 2023

 Yes.
 You can own other residential properties and still get a HomeReady loan, assuming you plan to make the new home your primary residence.
 However, you can’t use HomeReady if you still owe money on more than one other property loan.
 Co-borrowers who don’t plan to live in the home can owe money on more than one additional property.

-The mortgage interest rate you receive depends on several factors, including your credit score and down payment, to name a few.
+The mortgage interest rate you receive depends on several factors, including your credit score, down payment, and adherence to HomeReady income limits, to name a few.
 Get quotes and compare pricing with at least three different lenders before deciding.

 Ready to get started?
 Check your eligibility with a lender today.